NYC Noise Code: What Tenants Need to Know in 2026

 How to File an Effective Complaint

 - Document the noise with date, time, duration, and decibel readings.
-Apps like SilentProof can capture this automatically with GPS timestamps.
+Apps like SilentProof can help organize this with timestamps and location context.

 - Contact your landlord or management company first.
-Send a written complaint with your documented evidence.
+Send a written complaint with your documented incident log or report.

 - File a 311 complaint if the landlord does not act.
 Call 311 or use the NYC 311 app.
-Include your evidence.
+Include your documented details.

 - Contact your local community board for persistent issues.
 They can put pressure on enforcement.